- A runner who is awarded GFRC

-In Place of Grand Prix Races (not in addition to):
+In Place of Monthly Grand Prix Races (not in addition to):

--In order to receive points for the GP series you must run in a race that is organized, measured, timed, and advertised to the general public on Coolrunning or on some similarly recognized public forum.
-Your participation must be verified by the GP Directors.
+- You must run in a race that is organized, measured, timed, and advertised to the general public on Coolrunning or on some similarly recognized public forum.

-2013 shirt will be different than the 2012 shirt…so there is still incentive to “go for it.”
-Please note that marathons, half-marathons, and ultras completed that are not an official GP race (even if they give you GP points) DO NOT count towards GP race total for shirt; however, the “any half marathon” in October does count as it is an official GP race.
+"The shirt/jacket" is back in the form of "An Award"!
+Anyone who completes at least 11 of the GP races receives a special award.
+Please note that marathons, half-marathons, and ultras completed that are not an official GP race (even if they give you GP points) DO NOT count towards GP race total for the award.
+If we put a (or any) half marathon in the GP series it would count.

 - There will be no limit as to the designated relays a club member can run in the